School of Business

 LOGM 4230 - Logistics Information Systems (3 Credits)

 This course involves the identification, analysis and design of information systems necessary for effective operation and management of logistics systems and emphasizes how to use such systems to gain competitive advantage and to enhance profitability.
-Offered: Fall.

 Prerequisites: LOGM 3220